LB-642

 Plain Language

-Any deployer or developer that makes an AI system intended to interact with consumers available must disclose to each interacting consumer that they are interacting with an AI system.
-This obligation applies broadly to all AI systems intended for consumer interaction — not just high-risk systems.
+Any deployer or developer that makes available an AI system intended to interact with consumers must disclose to each interacting consumer that they are interacting with an AI system.
+This applies to all AI systems (not just high-risk ones) that are designed to interact with consumers.
 Disclosure is not required where it would be obvious to a reasonable person that they are interacting with AI.
-Note this is the inverse of CA SB 243's trigger: here, disclosure is required by default unless it would be obviously unnecessary, rather than triggered only when a reasonable person could be misled.
+Note this is broader than the high-risk AI system framework — it covers any consumer-facing AI system.

 Statutory Text